 - Vacciplant at 14 to 22 fl oz/A. Can be used day of harvest.
 Unknown efficacy in the PNW.
 Group P4 fungicide.
 4-hr reentry.

 - Ziram 76 DF at 3 lb/A. Do not apply after 3 weeks from full bloom.
 Moderate to poor control ranking.
+Avoid use when honey bees are active due to larval toxicity.
 Group M3 fungicide.
 48-hr reentry.

 Use of products such as Bravo Weather Stik have been suggested for use during early bloom to manage fungi resistant to other products.
 Use during bloom may result in fruit russeting of some cultivars.

 Regalia is not recommended during bloom due to variable efficacy in western Oregon and fruit russet associated with high rates during bloom.

 Biological control Many different organisms have been shown to be effective under controlled conditions.
 Sometimes they can be shown to be effective in the field under low to moderate disease pressure.
 Combine with cultural tactics or integrate with synthetic fungicides for best effectiveness.

 - Aviv (Bacillus subtilis strain IAB/BS03) at 10 to 30 fl oz/100 gal water.
 Do not tank mix with more than one product.
 Unknown efficacy.
 Pre-harvest interval not specified.
 4-hr reentry.
 O

 - Botector (Aureobasidium pullulans strains DSM 14940 and 14941) at 5 to 10 oz/A depending on water volume.
 Can be applied day of harvest.
 Compatible with sulfurs, oils and a few fungicides but not with many synthetic fungicides.
 Was effective in two tests in western Oregon with low disease pressure but increased problems with ripe rot.
 4-hr reentry.
 O